-The goal of interactive segmentation is to correctly infer the region of user's interest and segment the target object with as few clicks as possible.
-This sequential estimation task is typically converted into a series of foreground segmentation problems, each of which aims to output a foreground mask as accurate as possible given the current set of user's clicks in an interactive step.
+Interactive segmentation aims to correctly infer the region of the user's interest and segment the target object with as few clicks as possible.
+This sequential estimation task is typically converted into a series of foreground segmentation problems, each of which aims to output a foreground mask as accurately as possible.